siraben/website/_posts/2020-02-20-free-monads.md

 ## Adding Exceptions
 Suppose now we want to add a `raise` command to our calculator, the `Exc` effect.
 This is done separately.
-A pattern raises for making new effects, we define our type, our user-facing functions and an interpreter for our effect.
+A pattern arises for making new effects, we define our type, our user-facing functions and an interpreter for our effect.